 If your home or business uses natural gas provided through the same retailer as your electricity, you may be eligible for a ‘bundled’ discount.
-This discount can vary considerably across retailers from 2% to 15%.
+This discount, also known as a double up discount, can vary considerably across retailers from 2% to 15%.
 The discount could be off your whole bill or just usage charges.
 Like with other discounts, there will likely be a benefit period which could expire after one or two years.

 Discounts are offered by the energy retailers for anything that makes their lives a little easier, or just saves them money.
 This is the case with email billing discounts.
 If you receive your bills by email instead of post, energy providers will often give you a modest discount as reward.
 This will also mean receiving all other communications via email instead of post.

-Each state and territory provides a number of government-mandated concessions designed to assist households experiencing hardship that affects electricity consumption or THEIR ability to pay their bills.
+Each state and territory provides a number of government-mandated concessions designed to assist households experiencing hardship that affects electricity requirements or their ability to pay bills.
 Depending on the type of government concession or rebate, customers may be required to hold one of the following:

 The names and availability of assistance schemes will vary across states, but they generally include:

 Emergency relief assistance: Customers who are at risk of being disconnected due to a legitimate inability to pay their utility bill may be eligible to receive a one-off payment.
 This can only be applied every 12 or 24 months depending on your state.

 Medical Energy rebate: Customers who require energy-consuming medical equipment or must regularly use heating or cooling appliances for medical purposes may receive an annual rebate of around $200.
 Some states such as Victoria instead supply a reasonable discount on your energy bill.